-This is a compilation of the Occupational Safety and Health Regulations 1996 and includes the amendments made by the other written laws referred to in the following table.
+This reprint is a compilation as at 3 August 2009 of the Occupational Safety and Health Regulations 1996 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.